roman-milk/roman-milk.github.io/hit.md

  Again the woman vigorously wagged her tail bumping Josie's hip.
 Josie was exasperated over the act so pulled on Pete's jeans interrupting the conversation.
 "We both want a drink," she stated, with no respect at all.

  The stranger looked at her in dismay.
 Josie looked back at him as though she was about to stick out her tongue.
 Looking at dog woman it was evident she was a little disappointed with the direct approach, preferring to play the game.
 Of course, how stupid, the slaves are sometimes the motivating force behind the game!
 Pete had told her this and she had only half understood the concept until now.
-Report_Story #2